blb2/misc/README.md

 	7 ABC

 ### [clean-build-dryrun.bat](batch/clean-build-dryrun.bat) / [clean-build.bat](batch/clean-build.bat)
-For mine projects that are not in some kind of source control yet, I needed some way to uniformly clean out files that were temporary or from the build.
+For my projects that are not in some kind of source control yet, I needed some way to uniformly clean out files that were temporary or from the build.
 The `dryrun` version just prints out what the regular script would do without actually doing it.